 The Urban County of San Luis Obispo annually submits an action plan to apply for federal grant funds from the U.S. Department of Housing and Urban Development (HUD) in order to receive grant funds under the Community Development Block Grant (CDBG) program, HOME investment partnerships (HOME) program, and the Emergency Solutions Grant (ESG) program.
-This year's action plan is the 2016 Action Plan which is the second action plan of the 2015-2019 Consolidated Plan.
-The 2016 Action Plan will outline a list of specific projects for funding with CDBG, HOME, and ESG funds.
-The 2016 Action plan serves as an application for HUD funds that must be submitted to HUD by May 15, 2016.
-The County of San Luis Obispo also participates in the Continuum of Care (CoC) program to provide financial assistance to homeless related programs.
-The Urban County of San Luis Obispo comprises of the following seven jurisdictions with the County of San Luis Obispo being the lead agency to administer HUD grant funds.
+This year's action plan is the 2017 Action Plan which is the third action plan of the 2015-2019 Consolidated Plan.
+The 2017 Action Plan will outline a list of specific projects for funding with CDBG, HOME, and ESG funds.
+The 2017 Action plan serves as an application for HUD funds that must be submitted to HUD by August 16, 2017.
+The Urban County comprises of the following seven jurisdictions with the County of San Luis Obispo being the lead agency to administer HUD grant funds.